andizimmerer/andizimmerer.github.io/content/posts/lfx-tikv/index.md

 ---
-title: "The Journey to Becoming a TiKV Contributor"
+title: "My Journey to Becoming a TiKV Contributor"
 date: 2021-05-31
 summary: "I had the pleasure the work on TiKV, a distributed key-value store in Rust that serves as a storage engine for TiDB, as an LFX Program Mentee in 2021.
 The goal was to implement a \"pluggable\" coprocessor, similar to HBase's coprocessor, where users can leverage the computational power of storage nodes and directory execute arbitrary computation on them."
 ---